 Thousands of appreciative emails from closeted athletes, parents and other members of the LGBT community began pouring in.
 Hudson came to realize a much deeper reality—that allies willing to stick their necks out are an integral part of eliminating hate and prejudice.
 He thought about how much empowerment could come if more people stood up as allies for their friends and peers who are LGBT.

 Hudson went on to form Athlete Ally, a nonprofit sports organization that calls on athletes, coaches, school administrators, parents and fans to champion respect and inclusion at every level of athletics.
-He has spoken at dozens of high schools and colleges—to faculty, students, coaches and administrators.
-The organization’s website at athleteally.org has become a true resource not only for LGBT athletes, but also for athletic departments of all levels looking to combat homophobia.
+He has spoken at dozens of high schools and colleges—to faculty, students, coaches, and administrators.
+The organization’s website at athleteally.org has become an actual resource not only for LGBT athletes but also for athletic departments of all levels looking to combat homophobia.
 More than 4,000 student-athletes have signed the pledge at the site to be allies.

 “Hudson’s talk in front of 400 Marist College student-athletes helped break down stereotypes and powerfully taught that homophobia has no place in sports or life.
 How effective was his presentation?
 Ask the many students who chatted with him or the football players who joined Hudson afterward for lunch.
 His message hit home and was deeply appreciated.”

 “We highly recommend Hudson Taylor for your campus!
 He is motivational, inspirational, compassionate and has a story every campus and athletic department would benefit from hearing.
 It is not always easy to talk about homophobia in sports and how to create an atmosphere where learning to be a supportive ally is accepted.
 Hudson set the stage to open minds and hearts on our campus and truly made a difference with our students.”

 – Allison Subasic, Penn State University